Discover folk - the CRM for people-powered businesses

 AI CRM turns noisy pipelines into predictable revenue.
 It captures buying signals, drafts on-brand outreach from context, and recommends the next best action so sales teams move faster.

-In 2026, accuracy, explainability, and adoption matter as much as automation.
 The right stack unifies LinkedIn, email, phone, and WhatsApp on one timeline and keeps data clean at scale.

 9 Best AI Sales CRM in 2026 Compared